e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 5.4 Algebraic loop policy: reject at build time

-A genuine cycle in the instantaneous dependency graph is a **build error** with a diagnostic naming the full path (`aero.F → dyn.a → aero.α̇ → aero.F`).
-The user breaks it explicitly: insert dynamics (the α-filter idiom — already standard practice in the domain and in the current C172 model), insert an explicit unit delay, or restructure.
+A genuine cycle in the instantaneous dependency graph is a **build error** with a diagnostic naming the full path in the canonical slash form of §13.6 (`aero/F → dyn/a → aero/α̇ → aero/F`).
+The user breaks it explicitly: insert dynamics (the α-filter idiom — already standard practice in the domain and in the current C172 model), insert an explicit unit delay (§15.7's `UnitDelay` — note that this remedy changes the model's tier structure: the broken signal becomes discrete, sampled at `Δt_base`, which is a modeling decision, not a transparent wire), or restructure.

 Rejected alternatives: